When to Consider Outpatient Opiate Addiction Treatment Options

 • While living in a sober house program

-If you’re considering addiction treatment and need help determining what level of treatment will best meet your needs, call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addiction counselors.
+If you’re considering addiction treatment and need help determining what level of treatment best meets your needs, call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our professional counselors.

 the Take-Away